nipy/nipype/doc/users/interface_tutorial.rst

 The nipype interface modules provide a Python interface to external packages like FSL_ and SPM_.
 Within the module are a series of Python classes which wrap specific package functionality.
-For example, in the fsl module, the class :class:`nipype.interfaces.fsl.Bet` wraps the ``bet`` command-line tool.
+For example, in the fsl module, the class :class:`nipype.interfaces.fsl.BET` wraps the ``bet`` command-line tool.
 Using the command-line tool, one would specify input settings using flags like ``-o``, ``-m``, ``-f <f>``, etc...
 However, in nipype, options are assigned to Python attributes and can